Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Specs:

-- Full-spectrum white light with natural IR
+- Spectrum: Full-spectrum white with natural IR

-- Rated lifespan: 50,000 hours
+- Lifespan: 50,000 hours

 Horticulture Lighting Group 65 V2